rshd123/rshd123/README.md

 <div align="center">

 # 💫 About Me:
-🚀 I'm a 2nd-year B.Tech student in Computer Science, passionate about building innovative web solutions and exploring the world of Machine Learning.
+  Hi 👋 I'm Arshad, 2nd-year B.Tech student in Computer Science, passionate about building innovative web solutions and exploring the world of Machine Learning.
 Currently working on projects that blend creativity with real-world impact.
 I also have a growing interest in IoT and enjoy experimenting with connected technologies.

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/arshadm12/)